lxxxvi/raspifarm/public/documentation/_howtos/install-dnsmasq.md

 ## Next step

-In order to interpret the requests to [anything].raspifarm, we have [installed an Apache server](/howto/install-apache) that handles the requests and routes them to corresponding applications.
+In order to interpret the requests to `http://[anything].raspifarm`, we have [installed an Apache server](/howto/install-apache) that handles the requests and routes them to corresponding applications.